 Blood and platelet transfusions

 You might have blood transfusions if your red blood cells are low.
-And if your platelets are low you will have a drip of a clear fluid containing platelets.

 Having a lot of blood transfusions can cause a build up of iron in your body.
 Red blood cells contain iron and your body stores this.
 But too much iron in your body can damage your heart and liver.
 To stop this, you might need to take medicines to get rid of the extra iron.